albertopha/react-native101/README.md

 #### `npm run ios`

 Like `npm start`, but also attempts to open your app in the iOS Simulator if you're on a Mac and have it installed.

+Note: this project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).